WPRanger/wp-permissions/readme.txt

 * Nobody asked a question yet

 == Changelog ==
+= 0/7/1 =
+* Moved menu entry to media.
+Probably a more logical place for it

 = 0.7.0
 * Added TableTools to Datatables for download of tables